Entity Matching

 Traditional fuzzy matching looks promising at first.
 But it’s just counting character edits — no context, no meaning.
 Run it at scale, and two things happen: performance tanks, and you get nonsense matches.
 The algorithm will happily pair “Apple Inc.” with “Pineapple Co.” because the strings look similar.
 Those false positives don’t just add noise.
 They corrupt the downstream analysis.

 Once you see matching this way, the path forward changes.
 You stop optimizing string comparison and start building for semantic understanding.
+This is the foundation of our agentic approach.

-The Three-Stage Blueprint for Automated Entity Resolution
+The Breakthrough: An Agentic Blueprint for Automated Entity Resolution

 Stage 1: Intelligent Data Standardization